Gradual Fine-Tuning for Flow Matching Models: Discussion

 We have introduced \textbf{GFT}, a principled framework for fine-tuning flow matching generative models.
-GFT is derived from an optimization over the path space induced by stochastic flows, and yields a closed-form and continuous optimal drift that interpolates between pretrained and target dynamics through a time-dependent annealing cooling schedule.
-By deriving a fine-tuning objective directly from the continuous formulation of flow-based generative models, we address several critical gaps in the existing literature, most notably the incompatibility with nonlinear parameter updates and optimal transport training methods.
-By resolving these restrictions, GFT represents a shift towards controllable and reliable adaptation that is effective, yet simple to implement.
+GFT is derived from an optimization over the path space induced by stochastic flows, and yields a closed-form and continuous optimal drift that interpolates between pretrained and target dynamics through an annealing cooling schedule.
+The resulting method is intuitive and simple to implement, yet demonstrates both strong theoretical properties and empirical performance.

-The theoretical analysis given in Section \ref{sc:GFT_objective} establishes that the optimal fine-tuning drift according to GFT is a convex combination of the pretrained and target vector fields, providing justification for the gradual nature of our method.
-Using the standard CFM objective during fine-tuning treats the pretrained model as a weight initialization, ignoring its learned dynamics in favor of rapid convergence to the target.
-GFT instead treats the base model as an informative prior that can be gradually updated throughout fine-tuning.
-In Section \ref{sc:Conv_Results}, we demonstrate that the same theoretical results hold under OT-based training, enabling the prioritization of efficient inference while maintaining correctness.

-Our empirical results show that, beyond theoretical consistency, this shift towards gradual converges has significant practical benefits.
-GFT exhibits highly monotonic and robust convergence, as quantified by both Spearman correlation and instantaneous variance.
-In practical settings, this greatly reduces the need for early stopping and intermediate checkpoint saving, as the model is highly likely to consistently improve throughout the fine-tuning process.
-We attribute this stability to the cooling schedule, which constrains model updates early in training, then gradually incorporates information from the new target distribution.
-Another major contribution of this work is the demonstrated reduction in probability path length, and thereby sampling efficiency.
-The results shown in Figure \ref{fig:beta_schedule} reveal a uniform and predictable trade-off between generation accuracy and inference speed, which can be easily controlled by varying the cooling schedule.
+With the proposed GFT objective we address several critical gaps in the existing literature, and achieve all key criteria for an ideal finetuning method.
+GFT provably converges to the correct target distribution, with an explicit convergence rate that is directly controllable through the chosen cooling schedule.
+GFT exhibits highly monotonic and stable convergence compared to standard fine-tuning, as quantified by both Spearman correlation and instantaneous variance, and consistently maintains lower trajectory length.
+At training-time, GFT is simple to implement and highly efficient, retaining the simulation-free training of CFM.
+Inference efficiency is also strongly supported by GFT, which is compatible with OT source-target couplings to increase sampling efficiency, and can also be naturally extended to fine-tuning for few-step inference methods such as Mean Flow.
+Finally, across all experimental settings, GFT matches or outperforms alternative fine-tuning methods in generation accuracy and diversity.